 At Vattenhallen science centre in Lund, Håkan Jönson, a professor at the School of Social Work at Lund University, spoke about ageism and society’s view of older adults under the title ”To be counted or excluded – some thoughts on ageism.”
 He emphasised the importance of older adults, both in research and in the eyes of society, being seen as more than just ”old people.”

-“You don’t let go of your identity as you age.
+“You don’t lose your identity as you age.
 You must be treated for who you are in all your complexity, even as an older person,” said Håkan Jönson.

 Older individuals with long-term mental health issues themselves highlight the need for an active and social life, as well as safe places.